-- Spread a stripe of the Chocolate Frosting in the middle of the plastic wrap, across the narrow side.
+- Spread a stripe of Espresso Frosting in the middle of the plastic wrap, across the narrow side.

-- Roll the plastic wrap over itself to form a log, a frosting log if you will.
+- Roll the plastic wrap over itself to form a log.

-- Insert the log in the piping bag.
+- Insert the frosting log in the piping bag.

 - Make sure both frostings have similar consistencies.
 Because otherwise, one of the frostings will rush down the piping tip and out of the bag, while the other will stay at the top.

-- For that, you must have your butter and cream cheese just softened, don’t use overly softened butter or cream cheese for any of the frostings.
+- For that, you must have your butter and cream cheese just softened, don’t use overly softened butter or cream cheese to make the frosting.

 - It helps to spread the frosting all the way to the edge of the plastic wrap, so this way, you won’t have plastic wrap excess getting in the way when you are piping the frosting.
 Sometimes if there is excess plastic wrap, it may interfere with the frosting flow, and one of the frostings might not come out alright.